lynndylanhurley/redux-auth/README.md

 * Includes the following themes:
 	* [React Bootstrap][react-bootstrap]
 	* [Material UI][material-ui]
-	* A plain theme that you can style from scratch
+	* An ugly plain theme that you can style from scratch
 * Can be configured to work with any API *coming soon*
 * React Native support *coming soon*
 * I18n support *coming soon*